 Johnson failed to receive the Democratic Party's nomination for the presidency in the election of 1868.
 He finished his term in March 1869, and returned to Tennessee.

 Running as the candidate of the Republican Party, Ulysses S. Grant won the presidential election of 1868.
 He was reelected to the presidency in 1872.
 Grant favored the Radical Republicans' plan for Reconstruction.
-He enforced the Fifteenth Amendment, which granted adult African-American men the right to vote.
+He enforced the Fifteenth Amendment, which granted adult African American men the right to vote.
 As Southern states applied for readmission to the Union, they were required to submit state constitutions that ratified the Thirteenth, Fourteenth, and Fifteenth Amendments.
 Grant also kept soldiers in the former Confederacy.
 The principal duty of these men was to protect African Americans from the Ku Klux Klan and similar groups.

 Despite these efforts, some Southern state governments created literacy tests and poll taxes that denied African American men the right to vote.
 Many Southern blacks could only find employment as sharecroppers.
 In return for permission to live on a landowner's property and farm part of the land, sharecroppers provided the owner a portion of the crop.
 Commonly, sharecroppers had to turn over seventy percent of their crop as payment for rent.
 With little education and few job skills beyond farming, many former slaves had no choice but to turn to sharecropping.
 African Americans who sought better opportunities for themselves faced violence from groups like the Ku Klux Klan.
-While Southern blacks had gained their freedom under the Thirteenth Amendment, most of these people had limited opportunity to enjoy the constitutional rights granted to them with the Fourteenth and Fifteenth Amendments.
+While Southern African Americans had gained their freedom under the Thirteenth Amendment, most of these people had limited opportunity to enjoy the constitutional rights granted to them with the Fourteenth and Fifteenth Amendments.

 During Grant's term in office, some Northerners began to oppose Reconstruction.
 Many of these people still had loved ones in the army.
 They did not want their family members occupying the South.
 They wanted them to come home.
 Many Northerners also gave up hope that African Americans would ever achieve true equality.
 Violence was increasingly common in the South.
 Many Northerners believed that nothing could be done to prevent the bloodshed from continuing.
 Other Northerners believed that there was nothing left for the federal government to do.
-The Northern military had defeated the South, and the federal government had provided African Americans equal rights under the United States Constitution.
+The Union military had defeated the Confederacy, and the federal government had provided African Americans equal rights under the United States Constitution.